ltblueberry/wordpress-mysql-helm-chart/README.md

 gcloud init
 ```

-Execute next command to sign in
+Execute the next command to sign in
 ```sh
 gcloud auth login
 ```

-Select your GCP project (if you have one) or create new one (you can do it via GCP Web Interface)
+Select your GCP project (if you have one) or create a new one (you can do it via GCP Web Interface)
 ```sh
 gcloud projects list
 gcloud config set project <YOUR_PROJECT_ID>